All Episodes

 I think is the joke that he made.

-And I reckon he probably made that joke after he'd been in intensive care with his son, and I I know what that's like.
+And I reckon he probably made that joke after he'd been in intensive care with his son.

-I know what that's like to be in intensive care with your uh young child after heart surgery.
+I know what that's like to be in intensive care with your young child after heart surgery.

 So all of us are entering into these sort of ridiculous spaces of rhetoric.

-You know, people are doing it in the comments now, people are doing it all over X, all over YouTube, like sort of just reaching for the most incendiary and darkest remark that you can sling into the apparent infinite there.
+People are doing it all over X, all over YouTube, like sort of just reaching for the most incendiary and darkest remark that you can sling into the apparent infinite there.

 Well, it turns out that there are consequences.

-Flying earish.
+Flying eras.

 I mean, I've just watched his widow forgiving someone for killing her husband.